dsavransky/grading/README.md

 If your course roster has changed, be sure to run `c.updateCourseMailingList()` prior to `setupPrivateHW`.

 You can also share the created survey with another qualtrics user (say, your TA).
-To do so, you will need them to give you their Qualtrics id, which they can find in the Qualtrics IDs page (see Qualtrics API Token).
+To do so, you will need them to give you their Qualtrics id, which they can find in the Qualtrics IDs page (see Qualtrics API Token [qualtrics-api-token]).